-Students will also be eligible for our Classics trip which tends to run once every two years; In 2014 we visited Athens and Delphi in Greece, in 2016 we explored Rome, and discussions are currently in place for our next trip.
+Students will also be eligible for our Classics trip which tends to run once every two years; In 2014 we visited Athens and Delphi, while we explored Rome in 2016 and 2022.

 What subjects can I take with Classical Civilisation and what career could this lead to?